-- Advice – We can put you in touch with services to provide advice on financial and employment concerns, guidance on understanding the Lockdown restrictions and social distancing, help with substance abuse.
+- Advice – We can put you in touch with services to provide advice on financial and employment concerns, guidance on understanding the tiered alert level restrictions and social distancing, help with substance abuse.

 - Up to date details – If you’ve had a letter from the Government advising you are Clinically Extremely Vulnerable, we can make sure your information and support needs are up to date and registered on the Government’s system.

 The Government is offering a free 4-month supply of daily supplements of vitamin D for all adults who are clinically extremely vulnerable to support general health and in particular for bone and muscle health.